nitinverma/playground/Mac/python/README.md

 ===
     $ pip install --upgarde pip

+Following entry in your .bash_profile would help you cache pip downloads.

+    # Define pip cache dir
+    if [ -d ~/.pip/cache ]; then
+        export PIP_DOWNLOAD_CACHE=~/.pip/cache
+    fi

 virtualenv
 ===
     $ pip install virtualenv
     $ pip install virtualenvwrapper

-Sourcing virtualenvwrapper.sh gives you need scripts in ~/.virtualenvs/, you would like to add this to your .badh_profile as it defines some functions.
+Sourcing virtualenvwrapper.sh gives you need scripts in ~/.virtualenvs/, you would like to add this to your .bash_profile as it defines some functions.

     $ source /usr/local/share/python/virtualenvwrapper.sh